-And I know that it may not feel romantic to sit down and have a long talk about an engagement—but it’s still important to do.
+And we know that it may not feel romantic to sit down and have a long talk about engagement, but it’s still important to do.
 There will be plenty of time for romance when the engagement actually happens and during all of the wedding planning (not to mention the wedding itself).
 But before that, before the whirlwind of romance, consider talking about it.
 Really talking about it.

 You Shouldn’t Put Pressure on Without Explanation

 You have every right to want to get engaged.
-If you’re at certain point in your relationship and you’ve always been clear about what you wanted, then it’s totally natural to want a proposal.
+If you’re at a certain point in your relationship and you’ve always been clear about what you wanted, then it’s totally natural to want a proposal.
 But if you just start dropping hints without having a proper dialogue, your partner might feel that there’s pressure coming from nowhere—especially if they’re not feeling quite ready for an engagement yet.
 It’s not fair to just start hinting and nudging about such a huge decision without talking it through.
 And there’s a good chance that they’ll feel stressed out by it—in fact, they may even resent you for it.
 You don’t want a looming engagement to tear your relationship apart.
 If you have an open conversation, you can keep things from becoming toxic or stressed.

 It’s a Huge Decision

-Finally, it’s a big deal.
+It’s a big deal.
 A really big deal.
 And any big decision, like getting engaged, warrants a real discussion.
 “Relationships are very different nowadays,” Hartstein says.
 “They tend to be more egalitarian and major life decisions, such as an engagement, should be decided by the couple as a team.
 If the woman is simply waiting for the man to pop the question, then it suggests that this huge life step isn’t actually something that they are evaluating as a couple.
-This is a big life step—discuss it outright!”
+This is a big life step—discuss it outright.”
 Sit down and check in about where you both are, how you’re both feeling, and what your expectations are.